What is Dyslexia?

 International Dyslexia Association (IDA)

-Their 1994 definition: “Dyslexia is a neurologically-based, often familial, disorder which interferes with the acquisition and processing of language.
+The IDA 1994 definition: “Dyslexia is a neurologically-based, often familial, disorder which interferes with the acquisition and processing of language.
 Varying in severity, it is manifested by difficulties in receptive and expressive language, including phonological processing, in reading, writing, spelling, handwriting, and sometimes in arithmetic.”

 This definition focuses on the fact that dyslexia impacts more than just reading.